What are VoIP’s advantages and disadvantages?

 Special software applications are required:

-By default the mobile devices or PCs don't have support for VOIP.
-A user has to install a third party application.
-This application may lead to security threat , as it have access to the device data.
-With the LTE , there are features e.g WiFi Calling .
-But still , it is not supported by the all mobile operators.
-So before using a VoIP client , choose a trusted service provide.
+By default, mobile devices or PCs don’t have support for VOIP.
+A user has to install a third-party application.
+This application may lead to a security threat, as it has access to the device data.
+With the LTE, there are features e.g WiFi Calling.
+But still, it is not supported by all mobile operators.
+So before using a VoIP client, choose a trusted service provider.